 As you can see, there are dozens of investment strategies to choose from.
 Each one is based on an angle.
-For instance, let's say you want to pursue a quant based on trading volume patterns.
+For instance, let's say you want to pursue a quant based on its trading volume patterns.
 Specifically, a quant that establishes a high positive correlation between the asset's price and its trading volume.

 Therefore, if an asset's trading volume increases, followed by its price hitting $80 or drops its trading volume when it hits $100, the quant would automatically set a buy at $80.50 and a sell at $100.50.
-In a similar vein, one can trade with quants based on earnings reports, and any other market dynamic that can be used for algorithmic portfolio construction.
+In a similar vein, one can trade with quants based on earnings reports, and any other market dynamics that can be used for algorithmic portfolio construction.

 The Rise of Robo-Advisors

 Having mathematical models of the market to gain an advantage is one thing, but having them mass-deployed to individual retail traders is another matter entirely.
 As mentioned previously, before computers became commonplace, quantitative investment strategies were reserved for large financial institutions.
 After all, it would take teams of analysts to deploy them.